kiranma72/abdm-docs/content/1-basics/Working_with_ABDM_APIs.md

 ### ABDM Client IDs & Call Back URLs

-- Every organization that registers with ABDM is issued one or more Client IDs
+- Every organization that completes certification with ABDM is issued one or more Client IDs
 - Each Client ID should be used by the organization to register ONE INSTANCE of their ABDM compiliant software
 - One Client ID can be used to **register** only ONE callback URL.
 - Each instance of the software can hold health records for one or more health facilities
-- Each Health Facility is given an ID from the Health Facility Registry.
+- Each Health Facility must register in the Health Facility Registry and obtain a HFR ID.
+This ID also acts as the HIP ID in the ABDM APIs.
-- The Facility ID & Client ID need to be **registered** in the ABDM Gateway registry
+- The HFR login is used by the facility to **register** the Client ID / Callback URL of the ABDM compliant software being used.
-- This Facility id must be passed in X-HIP-ID Header in ABDM apis
+-  Facility id must be passed in X-HIP-ID Header in ABDM apis

 ![Client ID - Callback URL - HIP ID](../clientid-callback.png)